 It all happens using real-world datasets and projects to develop the exact skills the job market demands.
 In the process, you’ll build a portfolio you can use to impress admissions committees or future employers.
 Career services teams help you with the latter if that’s your aim, working on resume polishing and interview skills to make sure you’re job-ready as soon as you graduate.

 Bridge Programs and Massive Open Online Course (MOOC) Options to Fill Gaps in Functional Knowledge

 Graduate schools may grant admission to highly qualified and desirable students even if they have some gaps in functional knowledge as it relates to programming or statistics and math.
-Bridge courses are often made available to these students, allowing them to gain mastery of foundational skills before transitioning to graduate level coursework.
+To bring you up to speed, bridge courses are often made available, allowing you to gain mastery of foundational skills before transitioning to graduate level coursework.
 Bridge courses are typically structured as:

 - Fundamental Mathematics Bridge Courses, with courses including algorithm analysis, linear algebra and data structures